KevinDaGame/VoxelSniper-Reimagined/README.md

 Compilation
 -----------
-Pre-compiled JARs are available in releases..
+Pre-compiled JARs will be available in releases..

 We use Maven to handle dependencies.